 Yet no single map precisely navigates the landscape of more than one platform.
 It’s worth it to take the time to do it right, though — by being authentic, offering content your audience values, and building relationships with your customers and prospects.

 You won’t go viral with your first post.
 And you shouldn’t expect to boom on every platform simultaneously.
-But the payoffs are life-changing for those small business owners who learn how to do social media the right way.
+But the payoffs are great for those small business owners who learn how to do social media the right way.

 What’s possible with social media marketing?